polterguy/polterguy.github.io/plugins/magic.endpoint/index.md

 resolved using your `IHttpExecutorAsync` service implementation.
 The default implementation of this interface, is the class called `HttpExecutorAsync`.

-Technically, you could exchange this with your own implementation if you wish, completely changing the behaviour of the library if you wish to for instance resolve endpoints to Python, Ruby, or any other dynamic programming language implementation, and you have some means to execute such code from within a .Net 8 environment - But that's not something we will cover in this document.
+Technically you could exchange this with your own implementation if you wish, completely changing the behaviour of the library if you wish to for instance resolve endpoints to Python, Ruby - But that's not something we will cover in this document.

 The resolver will be invoked for all relative URLs starting with _"magic/"_, for the following verbs.